-This subsubsection investigates the sensitivity of FDTO to the number of inner optimization steps per epoch(i.e., per outer time-marching update).
-As shown in Fig.~\ref{fig:iteration_compare}, the impact of the inner-iteration budget is strongly case-dependent.
-For the diffusion and flow mixing problem, the three curves nearly overlap: increasing inner iterations from 10 to 1000 yields only marginal changes, and the relative $L_2$ error follows a similar trend as epochs progress (from nearly $4\times10^{-3}$ to $5\times10^{-3}$ for diffusion, and from $10^{-2}$ to $2.3\times10^{-2}$ for flow mixing), indicating that the overall error is primarily governed by the outer update and discretization rather than insufficient inner solves.
+This subsubsection investigates the sensitivity of FDTO to the number of inner iterations per epoch(i.e., per outer time-marching update).
+As shown in Fig.~\ref{fig:iteration_compare}, the impact of the inner iterations budget is strongly case-dependent.
+For the diffusion and flow-mixing problem, the three curves nearly overlap: increasing inner iterations from 10 to 1000 yields only marginal changes, and the relative $L_2$ error follows a similar trend as epochs progress (from nearly $4\times10^{-3}$ to $5\times10^{-3}$ for diffusion, and from $10^{-2}$ to $2.3\times10^{-2}$ for flow mixing), indicating that the overall error is primarily governed by the outer update and discretization rather than insufficient inner solves.

-In contrast, the lid-driven cavity case is highly sensitive to inner iterations: with only 10 inner steps, the error decreases slowly and remains large even after 2000 epochs, whereas 100 or 1000 inner steps produce a rapid error drop and reach a low-error plateau around $5\times10^{-2}$, with 1000 iterations converging noticeably faster in the early stage but attaining a similar final level as 100 iterations (diminishing returns).
+In contrast, the lid-driven cavity case is highly sensitive to inner iterations: with only 10 inner iterations, the error decreases slowly and remains large even after 2000 epochs, whereas 100 or 1000 inner iterations produce a rapid error drop and reach a low-error plateau around $5\times10^{-2}$, with 1000 iterations converging noticeably faster in the early stage but attaining a similar final level as 100 iterations (diminishing returns).

-For the NACA0012 case, 100 inner iterations improves convergence over 10 iterations and reaches a lower steady error level.
+For the NACA0012 case, 100 inner iterations improve convergence over 10 iterations and reaches a lower steady error level.
 In contrast, 1000 inner iterations becomes unstable: after an initially rapid decrease, the error gradually increases and eventually diverges.
-This behavior suggests that an overly aggressive inner-iteration budget can destabilize the coupled outer update in a more nonlinear, geometry-influenced setting.
+This behavior suggests that an overly aggressive inner iterations budget can destabilize the coupled outer update in a more nonlinear, geometry-influenced setting.

 These results indicate a practical trade-off.
-Increasing the inner-iteration budget can substantially accelerate convergence when inner under-optimization is the main bottleneck (e.g., the lid-driven cavity case), but it offers limited benefit when convergence is dominated by the outer update (diffusion/mixing) and may even reduce robustness (NACA0012).
+Increasing the inner iterations budget can substantially accelerate convergence when inner under-optimization is the main bottleneck (e.g., the lid-driven cavity case), but it offers limited benefit when convergence is dominated by the outer update (diffusion/mixing) and may even reduce robustness (NACA0012).
 A moderate choice (e.g., 100) provides a favorable balance among accuracy, computational cost, and stability across the tested cases.